 Lucas focuses his practice in the areas of intellectual property litigation, prosecution, and licensing.
 He specializes in digital technologies, including 3-D printing/additive manufacturing and software, as well as chemical and oil and gas technologies.
 He has considerable expertise regarding the delicate interplay between clients’ proprietary technologies and the law.
 A noted thought leader in his field, Lucas has written numerous articles and has been quoted in several highly respected publications.
-His new book, 3D Printing and Intellectual Property Law, (Cambridge University Press) will be published in 2019.
+His latest book, 3D Printing and Intellectual Property Law, (Cambridge University Press) was published in 2019.

 In addition to his law practice and professorship, Lucas is also one of just 20 international members appointed to the Confidentiality Commission of the Conference of the States Parties for the Organisation for the Prevention of Chemical Weapons (The Hague, Netherlands).